UKCloud/documentation/articles/azure/azs-how-create-vm-image-portal.md

 > [!WARNING]
 > Capturing a VM image will make it unusable and cannot be undone.

-1. Log in to the [Azure Stack portal](https://portal.frn00006.azure.ukcloud.com/).
+1. Log in to the [Azure Stack Hub portal](https://portal.frn00006.azure.ukcloud.com/).

     For more detailed instructions, see [Getting Started Guide for UKCloud for Microsoft Azure](azs-gs.md).